-The Government was defeated in the Seanad yesterday in a vote on a Private Members’ Bill to end upward-only rent reviews.
+The Government has been defeated in the Seanad in a vote on a Private Member’s Bill ending upward only rent reviews.

-The Bill, moved by Independent Senator Feargal Quinn, was carried by 23 votes to 22, in a division where Senators walked through the Tá and Níl lobbies, having received the backing of some fellow Independents, Fianna Fáil and Sinn Féin.
+The Bill, moved by Independent Senator Feargal Quinn, was carried by 23 votes to 22, in a division where Senators walked through the Ta and Nil lobbies, having received the backing of fellow Independents.

 Earlier, there had been a tie in an electronic vote and the Bill was defeated on the casting vote of Fine Gael Cathaoirleach Paddy Burke.
 When Mr Quinn's supporters called for a "walk through'' vote, Independent Senator Paul Bradford had arrived in the chamber and supported the Bill.

-The Bill will now goes to the Dáil for consideration.
+The Bill now goes to the Dáil for consideration.

-The legislation, he said, did not seek to impose any burden on landlords as a class, and it merely sought to allow market rents to prevail.
-It would apply generally to all commercial leases and would ensure that rents reflected the impact of deflation in the economy.
+Mr Quinn said the legislation did not seek to impose any burden on landlords as a class, and it merely sought to allow market rents to prevail.